Scimitar-horned Oryx

 Current population estimate

-None in the wild.
-There are small populations in fenced protected areas in Tunisia, Senegal and Morocco.
+Thanks to a successful reintroduction programme involving zoos from all around the world, there are now wild populations of scimitar-horned oryx in Chad.
+There are also small populations in fenced protected areas in Tunisia, Senegal and Morocco.

 Threats